hehesnail/Daily_Notes/x_compiler_notes/nnfusion.md

 ```
 * ExtractFusionGroups:
     ```c++
-    // defs of fusion group
+    // defs of fusion group, a fusion group corresponds to a wavefront struct FusionGroup
-    struct FusionGroup
     {
         // key data members